SSWConsulting/SSW.Rules.Content/rules/use-mass-transit/rule.md

 ---
 type: rule
-title: Do you use MassTransit to Build Reliable Distributed Applications?
+title: Do you use MassTransit to build reliable distributed applications?
 uri: use-mass-transit
 authors:
   - title: Daniel Mackay